csb6/editorial/README.md

 ## Features

-- Fast syntax highlighting for C++, Markdown, and MIPS assembly (all activated by the file extension)
+- Fast syntax highlighting for C++, Markdown, and MIPS assembly (activated by file extension)
-- Scrolling using arrow keys
+- Basic undo functionality
 - File saving/loading, with editing occurring in-memory
-- Small implementation; around 800 lines of C++ code (not including generated code)
+- Small implementation; around 900 lines of C++ code (not including generated code)
 - Low CPU and memory usage
+- Scrolling using arrow keys
 - Works on any terminal supported by ncurses (essentially anything)

 ## Key Bindings